There currently is no way of predicting which babies will die from SIDS. However, there are a few measures parents can take to lower the risk of SIDS:

 A certain amount of tummy time while the infant is awake and being observed is recommended for motor development of the shoulders.
 In addition, awake time on the stomach may help prevent flat spots from developing on the back of the baby's head.
 Such physical signs are almost always temporary and will disappear soon after the baby begins to sit up.

 Make sure that your baby sleeps on a firm mattress or other firm surface, such as a crib, bassinet, portable crib or play yard.
 Do not use fluffy blankets or comforters under the baby.
-Do not let the baby sleep on beds (especially waterbeds), sofas, chairs, sheepskin pillows or other soft materials.
+Do not let the baby sleep on an adult bed (especially waterbeds), sofas, chairs, sheepskin pillows or other soft materials.
 When your baby is very young, do not place soft stuffed toys, bumper pads or pillows in the crib with him or her.
 Some babies have smothered with these soft materials in the crib.
-You may check with the Consumer Product and Safety Commission web site for more information about crib safety standards.
+You may check with the Consumer Product and Safety Commission website for more information about crib safety standards.

 Babies should be kept warm, but they should not be allowed to get too warm.
 An overheated baby is more likely to go into a deep sleep from which it is difficult to arouse.
 The temperature in the baby's room should feel comfortable to an adult, and overdressing the baby should be avoided.
 Keep the temperature in your baby's room so that it feels comfortable to you.